Xixiasaurus: Classification

 The following cladogram shows the position of Xixiasaurus within Troodontidae according to a 2017 analysis by the palaeontologist Caizhi Shen and colleagues:

 In 2019, the palaeontologist Scott Hartman and colleagues recovered Xixiasaurus as the sister taxon of Sinusonasus, in a clade with Daliansaurus and Hesperornithoides (sharing features such as a straight ulna and having an upwards projected curve on the claw of the first finger).
+A 2021 study by the palaeontologists Andrea Cau and Daniel Madzia found Xixiasaurus to group with Zanabazar and Saurornithoides.

-Troodontids have mainly been discovered in the northern hemisphere, largely restricted to Asia and North America.
+Troodontids have mainly been discovered in the Northern Hemisphere, largely restricted to Asia and North America.
 They appear to have reached their greatest diversity during the Campanian stage of the Late Cretaceous in Asia.
 Troodontids probably originated in Asia, and if genera such as Anchiornis are considered part of the family, it would have evolved by the Early Jurassic.
 Troodontids are grouped in the clade Paraves, along with dromaeosaurids and birds.
 Troodontids and dromaeosaurids have also been grouped together in the clade Deinonychosauria, based on the shared sickle-claw on their hyper-extendible second toe, but some studies have found troodontids to be more closely related to birds than to dromaeosaurids.